 The Office of Senate Floor Analyses is organized under the Senate Rules Committee, directed by the Secretary of the Senate, and guided by an Oversight Committee made up of Senators.

-The Floor Analyses of a bill includes point-by-point specifics on what the bill would do, the arguments in favor and against the bill, the fiscal impacts of the bill (if relevant), as well as the prior history of the bill and background information on the issue.
+The Floor Analyses, written by policy committee staff, includes point-by-point specifics on what the bill would do, the arguments in favor and against the bill, the fiscal impacts of the bill (if relevant), as well as the prior history of the bill and background information on the issue.

 Bill analyses are organized by bill number and easily accessible online.